aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 run the commands to delete the following:

 -   Autoscaler integration on your service
--   Autoscaler integration endpoint on your project (if you don\'t need the autoscaler integration endpoint on your project for any future purposes).
+-   Autoscaler integration endpoint on your project (if you don't need the autoscaler integration endpoint on your project for any future purposes).